Perfect every single time, this is the best zucchini bread we’ve ever had!

-The zucchini plays an integral role in keeping the bread moist and light while adding the perfect texture!
-Much like a Banana Bread, this easy zucchini bread is moist and tender and even better on day 2!
+The zucchini in this loaf keeps the bread moist and light while adding the perfect texture!
+Much like a Banana Bread, this quick bread is even better on day 2!

-This zucchini bread recipe makes two loaves, so it’s perfect to make one to enjoy and one to give away (or freeze for later if you want the second zucchini loaf to yourself).
+- This zucchini bread recipe makes two loaves, so it’s perfect to make one to enjoy and one to give away (or freeze).

 How to Prepare Zucchini for Bread

-Zucchini is an amazing addition to all of your baking from breads and cakes to Lemon Zucchini Cupcakes and of course this zucchini bread.
-Most recipes call for grated zucchini, which is as simple as grabbing a grater and getting to work!
+Most recipes call for grated zucchini, which is as simple as grabbing a cheese grater and getting to work!